Ford Motor Company PESTEL/PESTLE Analysis

 Social/Sociocultural Factors Influencing Ford’s Environment

 Ford Motor Company’s remote or macro-environment is subject to the influence of social conditions.
-The impact of sociocultural trends is considered in this component of the PESTEL/PESTLE analysis.
+The impact of sociocultural trends is considered in this component of the PESTEL analysis.
 The following are the social external factors most important to Ford:

 1. Increasing demand for hybrid and electric automobiles (opportunity)